Latin Monetary Union: Paper money issues

 According to the Financial Times, another major problem of the LMU was that it failed to outlaw the printing of paper money based on the bimetallic currency.
-France and Italy exploited this weakness by printing banknotes to fund their own endeavours, effectively "forcing other members of the union to bear some of the cost of its fiscal extravagance by issuing notes backed by their currency".
+France and Italy exploited this by printing banknotes to fund their own endeavours.

 Effect of the Great War

 In 1922 the Latvian lat and in 1924 the Polish złoty adopted the LMU standard.

 The political turbulence of the early twentieth century which culminated in the First World War brought the Latin Monetary Union to its final end in practice, even though it continued de jure until 1927, when it came to a formal end.

 The last coins made according to the standards (i.e., diameter, weight and silver fineness) of the Union were the Swiss half, one-franc, and two-franc pieces of 1967.
 (Note: The cupro-nickel 1/2, 1 and 2-franc coins made since 1968 were also still of LMU-standard weight and diameter, though no longer silver.)
-However, Austria still mints gold 4 and 8 florin gold coins to the LMU specifications for collectors and investors, and modern gold rounds to LMU standards are also commercially minted.
+However, Austria still mints 4- and 8-florin gold coins to the LMU specifications for collectors and investors, and modern gold rounds to LMU standards are also commercially minted.